Small-scale photonic Kolmogorov-Arnold networks using standard telecom nonlinear modules: Discussion

-Robustness analyses confirm resilience to the two dominant hardware impairments: finite DAC resolution and optical noise from amplified spontaneous emission.
+\cut{Robustness analyses confirm resilience to the two dominant hardware impairments: finite DAC resolution and optical noise from amplified spontaneous emission.
 Across both classification and regression tasks, input quantization has negligible impact --- accuracy and $R^2$ remain essentially unchanged from Float32 down to 6-bit resolution under all tested noise conditions.
 Optical noise is the primary limiting factor.
 On Two Moons, the [2,2] architecture retains $>$96\% accuracy at SNR~$=$~14~dB; on yacht hydrodynamics, the [6,1,1] network maintains $R^2 > 0.91$ at the same SNR.
 Under extreme noise (SNR~$=$~6~dB), both tasks exhibit graceful degradation rather than catastrophic failure, with performance converging toward a noise floor that depends on the intrinsic task difficulty rather than on architectural capacity.
-That quantization effects are negligible while noise effects are measurable indicates that, for practical implementations, investment in low-noise optical amplification will yield greater returns than high-resolution digital-to-analogue conversion.
+That quantization effects are negligible while noise effects are measurable indicates that, for practical implementations, investment in low-noise optical amplification will yield greater returns than high-resolution digital-to-analogue conversion.} Robustness analyses confirm resilience to the two dominant hardware impairments: finite DAC resolution and optical noise from amplified spontaneous emission.
+Across both tasks, input quantization has negligible impact: accuracy and $R^2$ remain essentially unchanged from Float32 down to 6-bit resolution.
+Optical noise is the primary limiting factor.
+On Two Moons, the [2,2] architecture retains ${\sim}92$\% accuracy at 14~dB SNR; on yacht hydrodynamics, the [6,1,1] network maintains $R^2 \approx 0.96$ at the same SNR.
+Under extreme noise (6~dB), both tasks degrade gracefully, converging toward a noise floor set by intrinsic task difficulty rather than architectural capacity.
+Quantization effects are negligible while noise effects are measurable; for practical implementations, investment in low-noise optical amplification will yield greater returns than high-resolution digital-to-analogue conversion.

+Physics-based noise analysis confirms that even in a 7-layer cascade, the output SNR remains above 49~dB, more than 35~dB above the phenomenological threshold (Supplementary Section~D).
+Noise statistics remain near-Gaussian after cascaded nonlinear propagation (skewness $< 0.3$, excess kurtosis $< 0.3$).
+The phenomenological power-domain model at 14~dB SNR is therefore a conservative bound, approximately $10^2\times$ more pessimistic than the physical ASE noise floor at the CW operating point.